 MobileDemand supplies a pen with a foot-long lanyard.
 The pen is of the passive capacitive variety and has the broad tip that works well for tapping and panning, but not for precision work.
 To MobileDemand's credit, they replaced the usually short and chintzy generic capacitive pens with their rubber tips with a metal mesh tipped stylus that is, albeit still rather wide, more durable, works somewhat better, and is longer and thicker than generic styli.
 And they also used their standard and very durable tether and stylus holder to store the pen when it's not in use.

-It's interesting that until not too long ago capacitive touch was considered unsuitable for rugged tablets, in part because of the technology's inability to work with gloves and in part because Microsoft Windows, unlike iOS or Android, simply wasn't designed for finger touch.
-Today, most new rugged tablets use capacitive touch, mostly because customers, who all use capacitive touch smartphones and tablets at home, simply demand it.
-Add to that Microsoft's efforts to make Windows more touch-friendly and the increasing availability of capacitive touch-enabled gloves, and it absolutely made sense for MobileDemand to go this route.
+Until recently, capacitive touch was considered unsuitable for rugged tablets, in part because of the technology's initial inability to work with gloves and in part because Microsoft Windows, unlike iOS or Android, simply wasn't designed for finger touch.
+Today, most new rugged tablets use capacitive touch, mostly because customers, who all use capacitive touch smartphones and tablets at home, demand it.
+Add to that Microsoft's efforts to make Windows more touch-friendly and the increasing availability of capacitive touch-enabled gloves, and it made sense for MobileDemand to go this route.